VIRTUE: Visual-Interactive Text-Image Universal Embedder

 \section{Reproducibility Statements}

-The codebase and partial SCaR benchmark samples (due to file size) are provided in the supplementary materials for reproducibility, and the experimental details as well as model configurations are summarized in Sec. \ref{app:experimental-setup} and Appendix \ref{app:hyperparameter-setting}.
-VIRTUE-2B and VIRTUE-7B will be released in the camera-ready paper to advance the community with the realm of interactive representation learning.
+The codebase, VIRTUE models, and SCaR benchmark samples are provided at https://github.com/sony/virtue to advance the community with the realm of interactive representation learning, and the experimental details as well as model configurations are summarized in Sec. \ref{app:experimental-setup} and Appendix \ref{app:hyperparameter-setting}.
 Evaluations on the MMEB benchmark follows their official use, while SCaR is detailed in Sec. \ref{sec:scar} and Appendix \ref{app:scar-details}.

 In the Appendix, Sec. \ref{app:ethics-limitation} states the ethical consideration and limitations of this paper, Sec. \ref{app:broader-impacts} discusses broader impacts for this work, Sec. \ref{app:hyperparameter-setting} summarizes the implementation configurations, and Sec. \ref{app:scar-details} presents additional details for our proposed SCaR, including the prompt templates (Secs. \ref{app:scar-build-template} and \ref{app:scar-filter-template}) and additional statistics (Sec. \ref{app:scar-statistics}).
 We also include extensive experiments in Sec. \ref{app:extensive-experiments}, including an ablation study (Sec. \ref{exp:ablation-study}), hyperparameter study (Sec. \ref{app:hyperparameter}), reevaluation on MMEB with SCaR-train (Sec. \ref{app:reevaluate-mmeb}), application paradigms on enabling VIRTUE with visual interactions (Sec. \ref{app:case-study}), and qualitative results on SCaR (Secs. \ref{app:scar-qualitative} and \ref{app:mmeb-detailed}).